 - Relax a little.
 Senior year doesn’t have to be the most stressful period in your life.

-- Keep up your grades.
-No matter how tempting it is to kick back with “senioritis,” and that second semester slump, colleges will reject students with too much of a grade drop between the semesters.
+- Keep your grades up.
+No matter how tempting it is to kick back with “senioritis,” and that second-semester slump, colleges will reject students with too much of a grade drop between the semesters.
 One or two “B’s” might be okay if that’s similar to the way you performed for most of high school, but many universities will ask you to submit a letter of explanation for dropping grades as well.

 - Spend time with your friends and family.
 If you’ve neglected the people you care about a little, make sure to spend time with them!
 It won’t be long until you’re off to college and won’t see them as much again.